-- i.
+i.
 Describe the coordinated set of activities that you and your partners will undertake to ensure that children living in the target HUD-assisted housing will enter kindergarten ready to learn.
-Describe how you will enroll, track and support the attendance of children from birth to kindergarten in high-quality, evidence-based early learning programs as described in section III.3.F.u.
-If a substantial number of young children are not participating in early learning programs, please explain why participation is low and how your proposed activities will increase participation to get to 65 percent.
-Explain how you or your Principal Education Partner will coordinate and share information across multiple partners to reach your early learning goals; and - ii.
-Identify the baseline and the projected results by the final year of the grant for the priority outcome that children enter kindergarten ready to learn (see "Health, Education, and Economic Self-Sufficiency Outcome and Metrics" table above).
-If your baseline information does not include all children in kindergarten living in the target housing, please describe how you will access this information for all the children in this age group, such as whether you will develop a data-sharing agreement with the school system and the specific information that the agreement will permit to be shared.
+Describe how you will enroll, track and support the attendance of children from birth to kindergarten in high-quality, evidence-based early learning programs and services as described in section III.3.F.w, including early education, evidence-based supports for caregivers, developmental screening, and early behavioral health services.
+If a substantial number of young children are not participating in center-based or formal home-based early learning settings, please explain why participation is low and how the proposed activities will increase participation rates to get to 65 percent or higher; and ii.
+Identify the baseline and the projected results by the final year of the grant for the priority outcome that children enter kindergarten ready to learn (see "Health, Education, and Income and Employment Outcome and Metrics" table above).
+If the baseline information does not include all children in kindergarten living in the target housing, please describe how you will access this information for all the children in this age group, such as whether you will develop a data-sharing agreement with the school system and other youth-serving partners and the specific information that the agreement will permit to be shared.

 (b) School-Aged Children (2 points).
-You should:
+The application should:

 - i.
-Describe the coordinated set of activities that you and your partners will undertake to increase the number and percentage of school-aged children living in the target HUD-assisted housing who are proficient in core academic subjects and are graduating from high school college- and career-ready.
-If you choose to focus on a neighborhood school, please state how many children living in the target housing attend the school.
-If the school is low-performing, please describe the school improvement strategies currently underway.
-Explain how you will enroll, track and support the attendance of school-aged children in high-quality School-Based or Out-of-School Education programs as described in section III.3.F.v of this NOFA.
-Explain how you or your Principal Education Partner will coordinate and share information across multiple partners to reach your education goals for school-aged children; and - ii.
-Identify the baseline and the projected results by the final year of the grant for the priority outcomes that children are proficient in core academic subjects and graduate from high school college- and career-ready (see "Health, Education, and Economic Self-Sufficiency Outcome and Metrics" table above).
+Describe the coordinated set of activities that you and your partners will undertake to ensure all school-aged children living in the target housing are proficient in core academic subjects and are graduating from high school college- and career-ready.
+Explain how you will enroll, track and support the attendance of school-aged children in high-quality School-Based or Out-of-School Education programs as described in section III.3.F.x.
+Explain how you or your Principal Education Partner will coordinate and share information across multiple partners to reach your education goals for school-aged children.
+If the plan focuses on a neighborhood school, please explain how school improvements will improve education outcomes for children living in the target housing and state how many children living in the target housing attend the school.
+If the school is low-performing, please describe the school improvement strategies currently underway; and - ii.
+Identify the baseline and the projected results by the final year of the grant for the priority outcomes that children are proficient in core academic subjects and graduate from high school college- and/or career-ready (see "Health, Education, and Income and Employment Outcome and Metrics" table above).
 Please include the total number of children in the grades that are tested currently living in the target housing.
-If your baseline information does not include all such children living in the target housing, please describe how you will access this information for all children in this age group, such as whether you will develop a data-sharing agreement with the school system and other youth-serving partners and the specific information that the agreement will permit to be shared.
+If the baseline information does not include all such children currently living in the target housing in the grades that are tested, please describe how you will access this information for all children in this age group, such as whether you will develop a data-sharing agreement with the school system and other youth-serving partners and the specific information that the agreement will permit to be shared.

-G. Leverage Maximum Points: 11
+G. Leverage Maximum Points: 9